 4. Put Stuff in the Piano to Change the Sound

-This is another thing that is great to do without having to worry about ruining the piano.
+This is another great thing to do without having to worry about ruining the piano.
 It’s great to put different types of paper across the strings so we can hear the difference in sound.
 Regular paper, aluminum foil (which sounds like a harpsichord), or even a box of tissues.
-Lay a pencil across the strings and the student can play notes and watch the pencil jump about.
+Lay a pencil across the strings and have the student play notes to watch the pencil jump about.

 Again, that connection with the instrument and feeling of power is very valuable.
 When they understand what pressing a note does, they will sit down to concentrate on a piece of music, but now it has meaning for them.